alpahualpa/taxfix-case-study/README.md

 # How to build and run

-1. You should have docker installed
+1. You need Docker to be installed.
+You can find a suitable version [[here]](https://docs.docker.com/get-started/get-docker/)

 2. Clone repo to your local machine